 This level is a continuation of the third level.
 Communicating in the target language and oral proficiency are the goals of this class.
 Through the study of cultural perspectives, students will continue to improve their conversational and written skills.
 Expressive forms of the culture will be studied, including art, literature, music, dance, history, and the social perspectives of the countries.
-An optional trip to visit and experience family life in another country may be offered at this level (typically, Spain trips are offered even years and French trips on odd years).
+An optional trip to visit and experience family life in another country may be offered at this level.